MartinCespedes/MartinCespedes/README.md

 - Hello, I'm Martin Cespedes, a driven full-stack developer with a passion for creating impactful projects that solve real-world problems.
 With a commitment to lifelong learning and a track record of delivering high-quality software solutions, I am eager to bring my skills and expertise to a dynamic and fast-paced software development environment.

 ## 👀 Areas of Expertise
-- My areas of expertise include full-stack development, with a focus on the latest technologies including CSS, HTML, JavaScript, Node.js, Express.js, mySQL,  Handlebars.js, mongoDB, Monngoose.
+- My areas of expertise include full-stack development, with a focus on the latest technologies including CSS, HTML, JavaScript, Node.js, Express.js, mySQL, Handlebars.js, mongoDB, Mongoose.
 I am always seeking new challenges and opportunities to grow my skills and deepen my knowledge in this exciting and rapidly-evolving field.

 ## 🌱Education
 - I am a student at the University of Miami, where I am actively pursuing my education in full-stack development and honing my skills in the latest technologies.